OSX-RSPlug-a/terraform-azure-ex1/README.md

 # terraform-azure-ex1

-This is an exaple of Azure terraform creation;
+This is an exaple of Azure terraform K8 cluster creation;

 Init project: